Navigate your own path

 Want help making sense of these activities?
 Meet with a Career Counsellor.

 Searching for “career tests” online and getting thousands of results?
-To help you avoid spending endless hours sifting through the good from the bad, here are a few sites recommended by our career experts:
+To help you avoid spending endless hours sifting through the good from the bad, we have purchased a tool called TypeFocus to help you quickly assess your natural strengths and preferences and connect them to a range of career options.

 Want help making sense of the results?
 Meet with one of our career professionals to help you explore your education or career options.